 - Effective Vegan Gelatin Substitute

 Can't find agar-agar?
 Here are some possible substitutions:

-Agar is available in health food stores, supermarkets that carry health food lines, in Asian grocery stores, and online.
-Agar has no calories, no carbs, no sugar, no fat, and fiber.
+Agar is available in health food stores, supermarkets that carry health food lines, Asian grocery stores, and online.
+Agar has no calories, no carbs, no sugar, no fat, and no fiber.
 Sometimes, however, it may be difficult to find, so here are some substitutions.

 - Pectin powder: is a gelling agent that can stabilize a range of food products, including sauces and even vegan yogurt; however, its main use is jams and jellies.